The doom of dragons and the rise of Man

 Notice the curses following:

 Woman would have pain in childbirth and the serpent would crawl on its belly.
-I have always thought that maybe this involved some change in female anatomy but as I consider this cranial size change to accommodate a smarter human, it has made me think that the change was not with the woman but with the larger head size in her offspring.
+I have always thought that maybe this involved some change in female anatomy but as I consider this cranial size change to accommodate a smarter human, it has made me think that the change was not with the woman but with the larger head size in her offspring or simply perhaps longer gestation which would result in a larger baby.
 A larger cranial size means a more precarious passage through the birth canal and thus more pain.
 See Herron’s chapter on human evolution (Chapter 20) for charts and comparisons of brain sizes in Homo fossils.

 The increased brain capacity of the “new generation” of human would forever mean that the serpent would never again have charismatic dominance over the human but that the human would outsmart/crush the head of the serpent with his/her heel.
 The serpent would have the ability to bruise the heel but that would be the limit to its future influence over the human race as compared to the deceiving serpent described in Genesis: almost implies a transfer of brain power from serpent to human in the exchange.